 Layering sample is quite a problem, too.
 While adding any audio track is simple enough, Pro Tools doesn’t cater to the sampling market.
 You’ll have to tutor up each sample individually and drag it into place.

-Creating music within software is the weakest point of Pro Tools.
+Creating music within the software is the weakest point of Pro Tools.
 Midi editing is horrible, sampling sucks, and manipulating audio or virtual instruments is a clunky experience.
 It’s possible to do all of these, but you’d be far better suited with another piece of software.

 Ableton, or Ableton Live as it’s officially called, has a far shorter history than Pro Tools.
-The popular DAW is a bit over a decade old, but has managed to take quite a firm hold in the electronic music community.
+The popular DAW is a bit over a decade old but has managed to take quite a firm hold in the electronic music community.

 It first arrived on the audio scene in 2001, with the official title of “Live”.
-It was developed by the Berlin-based software company Ableton with the purpose of bringing an software front to live performances.
+It was developed by the Berlin-based software company Ableton with the purpose of bringing a software front to live performances.

 The software functioned in two separate workspaces.
 Users could choose either Session view or Arrange view.
 The former showed a mixer, with a grid-based representation of all clips included in your live set.
 The latter showed a traditional DAW timeline, allowing you to change arrangements and piece together new clips.

 This approach quickly caught on in the electronic community as it delivered exactly what producers needed to perform live.
-Performers could quickly queue up a sample and manipulate them in real time, using the software like a DJ would use disks.
+Performers could quickly queue up a sample and manipulate them in real-time, using the software like a DJ would use disks.

 Since that preliminary stage, Live has grown into a much more developed DAW.
 The software now hosts VST plugins, has full support for midi sequencing, and can even record live sources.
 This came over the first few years of the software’s lifespan.

 What also came was the first virtual instrument package.
 With the release of version 3 in 2003, Live included Impulse, an eight-part drum sampler, and Simpler, a melodic sampler.
-Midi sequencing opened up, but so did midi effects, meaning you could drag an effect onto the track and manipulate it in real time.
+Midi sequencing opened up, but so did midi effects, meaning you could drag an effect onto the track and manipulate it in real-time.

-What Ableton is Good at
+What Ableton Is Good at?

 The Live moniker is very telling for what this piece of kit excels at.
 In a performance setting, it’s second to none, bringing all features an electronic performer could want.
 From sampling to warping, Ableton has the performer covered.

 You also get the automatic temp analysis feature.
-It estimates the speed of all your tracks and attempts to tempo sync them in real time.
-Sometimes it misses, yes, so serious performers need to do a bit of set up beforehand, but it’s a great feature when out in front of a crowd.
+It estimates the speed of all your tracks and attempts to tempo sync them in real-time.
+Sometimes it misses, yes, so serious performers need to do a bit of setup beforehand, but it’s a great feature when out in front of a crowd.

 The most impressive part of Ableton, though, is its warping feature.
 Warping audio, that is changing the speed without affecting pitch, is not a new concept, but Ableton Live handles it with such ease that it must be noted.

 You first identify the temp and warp points, or beat markers, on an audio clip.
-After that’s done, you can quickly quantize beats, apply swing, or change the tempo entirely, all in real time.
+After that’s done, you can quickly quantize beats, apply swing, or change the tempo entirely, all in real-time.
 There are multiple different algorithms as well, so you can experiment to find the right sound for a particular clip.

-However, Live is more than just a performance software.
+However, Live is more than just performance software.
 You can go pretty deep in arrange mode to create new sounds, mash together sequences, or even craft your own midi arrangements.

-What Ableton is Bad At
+What Ableton Is Bad at?

 Like Pro Tools, Ableton is bad at just about everything else that it isn’t good at.
 The software excels on the digital sequencing and performance front but is just horrible for nearly any other audio purpose.

 Recording with Ableton is a nightmare.
-The software is designed to lay sample, so trying to record any live audio into it is clunky at best.
+The software is designed to lay samples, so trying to record any live audio into it is clunky at best.
 It can be done, and those familiar with the software will have no problem harnessing the power, but Live certainly isn’t set up to handle that sort of load.

 That’s not the only problem, either.
 While manipulating audio is the software’s expertise, editing, particularly multi-track editing, is simply impossible.
-There are no tools like Beat Detective to quantize multiple, live recordings and, while you can certainly try, unwanted artifacting is almost a certainty.
+There are no tools like Beat Detective to quantize multiple, live recordings and, while you can certainly try, unwanted artifacts is almost a certainty.

 VST support is now part of the software, so you can use your favorite mixing plugins as well as virtual instruments.
 The process isn’t horrible, as using the plugin is the same as in any other DAW.